lbodlev888/govpn/README.md

 ML-KEM-768 (FIPS 203) handshake.
 There is no classical key-exchange fallback — the whole construction is post-quantum.

-The codebase is intentionally small (one file per package) so it can be ported to other platforms.
 This README documents the wire protocol and handshake precisely enough that a client can be re-implemented from scratch in any other language for any other platform.

 ---